J-DubApps/get-chat-cmd/README.md

 — `YOUR_OPENAI_API_KEY` with your actual OpenAI API key  <br />
 — `YOUR_ANTHROPIC_API_API_KEY` with your actual Anthropoic API key

-   **Note**:   If you primarily only use Openrouter.ai as your API gateway, the OpenAI and Anthropic
+   **Note**:   If you primarily only use, say,  Openrouter.ai as your API gateway: the OpenAI and Anthropic
                models can be called through "openrouter/model-name" as well.
-You'd simply modify the "get-chat-cmd2/3" functions accordingly.
+You'd simply comment-out the "`get-chat-cmd2/3`" functions accordingly, and copy/use "`get-chat-cmd1`" for other Openrouter models.
                See [this link](https://openrouter.ai/models) for Openrouter models available.

 3. Import the functions into your current PowerShell session: